aslanEO/CSCI4448_group_project/project6/README.md

 - Game system:

-  The game system is developed and tested with Java , Android Studio 3.5.2, SDK .
+  The game system is developed and tested with Java 13.0.1, Android Studio 3.5.2, Android SDK Tools 26.1.1, Android Platform Version API 29: Android 10.0 (Q) revision 3.

   Firebase is used for data storage.